Work With Lara

 Those things can be really hard, and still be the kindest choice – and you need support around that.
 You need support not because you don’t know how to be kind – but because kindness in business goes against the norms of corporate America – in fact, integrating a culture of kindness is pretty radical.
 It’s definitely not all rainbows and sunshine.

-Lara Heacock has developed her signature Kindness in Business Process over her 20 years of work in corporate America and as a speaker, coach, and educator.
+I have developed my signature Kindness in Business Process over my 20 years of work in corporate America and as a speaker, coach, and educator.
 The KIND process provides a robust yet flexible model that can be utilized with both individuals and groups to reduce conflict, maximize performance, and deliver results.

 I've matured as a leader and am much more relaxed even though the work and deliverables have remained the same.
 I'm coming up with more creative ideas and am better at problem solving since I'm less stressed.
 My team is even feeling less overwhelm because I'm able to manage them from a more relaxed place.Carrie